-While the suit was ongoing, the claimant formulated an additional subordinate compensation claim (in the same amount as its principal claim), alleging that Intesa Sanpaolo was liable on the basis of statements made by an employee in the capacity of member of the company's Board of Directors.
+While the suit was ongoing, the claimant formulated an additional subordinate compensation claim (in the same amount as its principal claim), alleging that Intesa Sanpaolo was liable on the basis of statements made by an employee in the capacity of the company's Board of Directors.
 In its defence, Intesa Sanpaolo disputed this allegation and objected to the new claim.
-Considering the large amount of the remedy sought and the risks that - despite the favourable scenario for Intesa Sanpaolo - are inevitably associated with the outcomes of such complex litigation, negotiations have been initiated to seek a settlement of the overall matter.